 5. Window Controls

 ||Minimize / Close - Minimize plugin interface / Close plugin interface.

 6. Plugin Interface

 Plugin interface - Use this to switch back to the Plugin interface after using one of the other Channel Settings tabs.
 To open multiple plugin interfaces - Hold (Alt)/(option) and click the Channel's Button on the Channel Rack.
 Keep doing this for each new instrument you wish to remain simultaneously visible.
 To disable the auto-close interface behavior you can also deselect the F10 General settings option Auto select linked modules.

 7. Plugin Wrapper Settings

 Settings - These options are only available when using VST/AU plugins and provide advanced plugin wrapper controls.
-Click on the screenshot Settings or Processing tabs above to see the help for that tab.
+Click on the screenshot Settings, Processing or troubleshooting tabs above to see the help for that tab.

 - Info - Displays any information published by the plugin, such as: Plugin Name, Type (32/64 Bit), Category & processing latency.